“Be authentic. Be yourself. Be genuine. Be real. Be who you really are.”

 Awareness to your minds ‘voices’ or thoughts will bring you closer to a truthful you.
 Since you were born you were influenced by everything around you and all you need to do is start wondering if these influences still apply to your present existence.

 Meditation is a key tool in creating awareness of what is going on in the mind.
 Meditation doesn’t cost anything.
 Anyone can do it.
 You just sit down comfortably and go inwards.
 Something that we’re not used to do.
 We mostly live from the outside in.
 “Opinions from others matter.”
 So meditation can bring up a lot of resistance.
 That resistance is what you want to document.

 in creating awareness of

 Starting this journey opens the path of self-realisation.
 Like a puzzle you want to get to know each little piece that is part of the whole.
 Now our ego’s mind wants to judge all the pieces.
 It wants to categorize them and more.
 My advice to you is to observe the thoughts, sensations and emotions your dealing with.
 Observe your behaviour.
 Observe your reactions.
 Observe what kind of people, situations and places make you feel emotionally charged.
 Only observe!
 You don’t have to take action or try to come up with a solution.
 Observe your behaviour and find out what happens in your mind.

 Have a little moment when you start your day and set out an intention that you’ll be observing your behaviour and all that you observe is okay.
 During the day make notes of your findings either mentally or on a piece of paper.
 In the evening I would advice you to write in a journal.
 This way you’ll monitor the progress.

 As an extra bonus tool I want you to realise that when stressed or overwhelmed stopping and taking a couple of deep breaths, benefits your stress level enormously.
 Use this before meditation or when you are emotionally charged.

-For any questions you can leave a comment or mail me at email@example.com.
+For meditation inspiration check out my meditation blog posts click here and for any questions you can leave a comment or mail me at email@example.com